dervinism/minis/README.md

 # minis
 'minis' is a software for electrophysiological data analysis.
 It allows you to:\
-(1) detect and analyse spontaneous postsynaptic potetnials/currents in whole-cell patch clamp recordings (Dervinis and Major, 2022);\
+(1) detect and analyse spontaneous postsynaptic potetnials/currents in whole-cell patch clamp recordings (Dervinis and Major, 2023);\
 (2) estimate the quantal size in the central synapse (Dervinis and Major, in preparation).

-Download the trial version of the software here: https://github.com/dervinism/minis/releases/tag/v1.1.0  \
-If downloading the executable is blocked by your web browser, make sure that the executable file is kept and not discarded.
-To install the trial version on your computer, please follow the installer (Windows: minisTrialInstaller_web.exe, Linux: minisTrialInstaller_web.install, macOS: minisTrialInstaller_web.app) instructions.
-As part of the installation process, you will have to install Matlab R2022a Runtime.
-The trial version comes with inbuilt data, so you can try out running the software in various modes: Detect, Detect and Compare, Automatic Distribution Fitting, and Simulate.
-You will not be able to load your own data.

-It is a proprietary software that is currently provided free of charge.
-If you would like to get a software copy for your use, please email Martynas Dervinis (martynas.dervinis@gmail.com).
-You will need to provide the serial number of your hard-drive (Windows and Linux) or your computing device serial number (macOS).
-In the email please also indicate which operating system you are using. 'minis' has been fully written in Matlab (Mathworks) and is distributed as an application programming interface in the form of a packaged Matlab app or a Python (Python Software Foundation) package or as a compiled standalone desktop application with a graphical user interface.
+'minis' can be used as a standalone application with a graphical user interface (GUI), as a Matlab (Mathworks) function, or a Python (Python Software Foundation) package. 'minis' has been fully written in Matlab and its code base is open source.

 **Key points**
-1. minis does NOT work with ABF version 2 files.
-This may change in the future but for now please use earlier version files.
-You can convert them using pClamp Clampfit software.
-You can check the file version by going to the File menu in Clampfit and clicking on Properties.
-2. You can run minis in parallel fashion.
+1. You can run 'minis' in parallel fashion.
 To do so, go to the Optimisation options menu and click on Change options.
 In the Options window change the Number of parallel cores parameter to another value (e.g., 4).
 Click OK.
+2. 'minis' can also be executed on a computing cluster.
+The ```source_code``` directory contains a Matlab script file called ```minisCluster.m``` that can be used to launch 'minis' on a cluster.
 3. If the Down-going tick box is marked, the recording trace will be inverted.
 4. Software documentation is available [here](https://github.com/dervinism/minis/blob/main/minis_documentation.pdf).
 5. Read all of the instructions in the README file before you use minis.

-**Instructions on how to get the required serial number**\
-On Windows open your command prompt and type in ```wmic diskdrive get model,serialnumber```. \
-Any internal disk will work.

-On macOS open your terminal and type in ```system_profiler SPHardwareDataType | grep Serial```.

-On Linux open your terminal and type in ```ls -la /dev/disk/by-uuid | grep sda1```.
-If your hard drive name is other than sda1, use the serial number of that hard drive instead.
+## Installation and launch instructions

-**Installation and launch instructions: Standalone desktop app**\
+### Standalone desktop app
-When you get hold of the fully functional software, you can install the standalone version of the software by running the installer inside the minis folder.
+Run the installer located inside the minisStandalone folder (Windows: minisInstaller_web.exe, Linux: minisInstaller_web.install, macOS: minisInstaller_web.app).
 Simply follow the installer instructions.
-Uninstall the minis the same way you unistall any other regular app.
+Uninstall the minis the same way you uninstall any other regular app.

 On Windows and Linux you can launch the minis app in the same way you launch other apps.
 On macOS you launch the minis app by navigating to the application folder and issuing the command below:
 ```